 Budgets are prepared for the fiscal year, which runs from July 1 through June 30, with the year of June marking the fiscal year (e.g., FY2024 ends on June 30, 2024).
-Committees may participate in the budgeting process by submitting budget requests for consideration during the upcoming fiscal year.
-The Town Manager or Finance Department will solicit input annually from committees a budget worksheet.
+Committees may participate in the budgeting process by submitting budget requests for consideration.
+The Town Manager or Finance Department will solicit input annually from committees via a budget worksheet.
 Committees must provide detailed proposals outlining their requests, including the purpose, amount, supporting documentation such as quotes or expense estimates, and a clear plan for how the funds will be used.
 These requests should align with the Town's strategic goals and serve its best interests.

-Funding allocations are approved by Lyman voters during Town Meeting.
+Funding allocations are approved by Lyman voters during Town Meeting in June.
 Spending requests of the allocated funds must be authorized by the Town Manager or Select Board.
 Committees with financial allocations must adhere to the Town's fiscal policies, tracking expenditures and regularly reviewing financial activities to ensure compliance with legal requirements and Town objectives.

-Committees can participate in collecting donations or promoting fundraising for special programs or initiatives.
-Funds that are raised through fundraising events or donations are deposited into the general fund unless the Select Board specifically approves their placement into an expendable account for designated purposes.
+Funds that are raised through fundraising events or donations for special programs or initiatives must be approved by the Select Board prior to collection and specifically for placement into an expendable account for the approved designated purposes.
 Committees must request an expendable account that specifies the purpose and procedures on which the funds may be utilized if they wish to collect donations to fund a special purpose.